 Early childhood education is critical for all children, particularly during a crisis like the COVID-19 pandemic.
 For children who have experienced war and displacement—many of whom have lived their whole lives as refugees—it can be a lifeline, healing emotional and development wounds caused by years of trauma.

-Since 2018, the International Rescue Committee and Sesame Workshop—the nonprofit, educational organization behind Sesame Street— have partnered on an innovative early childhood development program called Ahlan Simsim.
+Since 2018, the International Rescue Committee and Sesame Workshop—the nonprofit, educational organisation behind Sesame Street— have partnered on an innovative early childhood development programme called Ahlan Simsim.
 Through the unique combination of IRC-led direct services and mass media, including a brand new Arabic-language Sesame Street, we work together to give millions of refugee and displaced children and their families in Syria, Jordan, Lebanon, and Iraq the support they need to cope with crises and build a brighter future.

 Ahlan Simsim during COVID-19

 The pandemic will hit displaced and vulnerable families the hardest, including those whom Ahlan Simsim serves.
-So while in-person programs have been put on hold for safety concerns, we’ve adapted to use digital tools to reach children and their families directly in their homes.
+So while in-person programmes have been put on hold for safety concerns, we’ve adapted to use digital tools to reach children and their families directly in their homes.